MY RETRO COLLECTION

 This is going to be one of my work horses.
 It´s an Issue 3 main board in an "upgraded" Spectrum+ case.
 I added a composite mod, new membrane, a new power conncetor, an additional resistor to overcome the Symbol-Shift-A (Stop) issue and I tried out a DC-DC converter for the first time.
 This replaces the old voltage regulator and takes away a source of heat, so the heat sink can be taken off

 A DK´Tronics keyboard.
-This is a special one.
+This is an Issue two.
 It has a yellow Issue 4A board in it, along with a "naked" Interface1, plus an extension board for the Microdrive cable

 This is the original DK´Tronics keyboard my brother bought ~1985/1986.
 He was desperate for a wide space key, so he built one himself